 In the afternoon, pay a visit to either the Palacio de Viana or the Alcazar of the Christian Monarchs.

-Once you wrap up, enjoy some tapas and tinto verano.
+Once you wrap up, enjoy some tapas and tinto verano in the historic center.

 Be sure to wander across the Roman Bridge around sunset!